okapigirl/sawyer-sage/enm-context.md

 "I know you're shorting out."
 His voice is wrecked but still controlled underneath.
 "But you're doing it anyway.
 That's what I want."
 The bracelet shifts again—plastic beads bright against his skin, that tangible reminder of who he is outside this room.
 His eyes track yours when they drop to watch it, and his mouth curves sharp.
 "Yeah.
 Keep watching that while I fuck you."
-His free hand slides between you, finding your clit.
+His free hand slides between you.
 Firm, deliberate pressure.
 "Now tell me if you want to come again or if you just want me to finish."
 “_Fuuck_, Ryan, that’s—“ I whimper helplessly on a high-pitched gasp when he drops —good girl_ like that.
 My eyes stay on the bracelet, and then I gasp out another groan when his hand slides between us.
 “Yeah—please, I want—can I—“ I utter, trying to shape a full sentence but failing 3 Jan
 Ryan groans at your broken attempt to ask—the desperation in it landing hard.
 "Can you what?"
-His fingers circle your clit with more pressure, deliberate.
+His fingers circle with more pressure, deliberate.
 "Use your words, sweet girl.
 Tell me what you want."
 His hips don't slow, driving deep and relentless.
 The bracelet keeps catching light with each movement, plastic beads shifting at his wrist.
 "You want to come again?
 Say it."
 His voice is completely wrecked now, but that command edge is still there.
 "I need to hear you actually ask for it."
 His hand tightens at your wrist above your head, anchoring you through the intensity.
 His eyes lock on yours—reading how close you are, how hard it is for you to form words right now.